Decoding Lubrication Failures with Root Cause Analysis

 • Additive Failure – The performance of additives starts degrading as soon as the lubricants are made.
 But additives degrade faster through poor storage and handling.

 • Thickener Failure – The type of thickener used can also affect lubricant failure.
 High temperatures and prolonged storage can cause thickeners to separate and cause lubrication viscosity issues.
-To learn about the importance of maintaining lubricant quality in industrial operations, Join our webinar on “Ensuring Lubricant Quality Through Effective Storage and Handling” today.
+To learn about the importance of maintaining lubricant quality in industrial operations, join our webinar on “Ensuring Lubricant Quality Through Effective Storage and Handling” today.

 Wear Debris Generation